needle-mirror/com.unity.addressables/Documentation~/AnalyzeTool.md

 **Resolution**: It is purely informational, alerting you to the redundancy.
 You must decide how to proceed and what action to take, if any.
 One example of a possible manual fix is to pull the built-in Scene(s) with duplicated references out of Build Settings and make it an Addressable Scene.

 #### Bundle Layout Preview

 This rule will show how assets explicitly marked as Addressable will be laid out in the Addressable build.
-Given these explicit assets, we also show what assets are implicitly referenced by, and therefore will be pulled into, the build.
+Given these explicit assets, the tool also shows what assets are implicitly referenced by, and so will be included in, the build.

-Data gathered by this rule does not indicate any particular issues.
-It is purely informational.
+Data gathered by this rule doesn't indicate any particular issues and is only intended to provide extra information.

 ## Extending Analyze

-Each unique Project may require additional Analyze rules beyond what comes pre-packaged.
+Each unique Project might require additional Analyze rules beyond what comes pre-packaged.
 The Addressable Assets System allows you to create your own custom rule classes.

-See the [Custom analyze rule project] in the [Addressables-Sample] repository for an example.
+Refer to the [Custom analyze rule project] in the [Addressables-Sample] repository for an example.

 ### AnalyzeRule objects

 Create a new child class of the [AnalyzeRule] class, overriding the following properties:

 * [CanFix] tells Analyze if the rule is deemed fixable or not.